dladd/pyFormex/sphinx/install.rst

 .. note:: **pyFormex on non-Linux systems**

-  pyFormex is being developed on Linux systems, and most users run it on a Linux platform.
+  pyFormex is being developed on GNU/Linux systems, and most users run it on a GNU/Linux platform.
 The :ref:`sec:pyformex-nonlinux` section holds information on how pyFormex can be run on other platforms.

 Let's first give you an overview of the most important pros and cons of the